jilljenn/phd/adaptive-full.md

 \label{mirt}

 It is natural to extend the Rasch model to multidimensional abilities.
 In Multidimensional Item Response Theory (MIRT) [@Reckase2009], both learners and items are modelled by vectors of a certain dimension $d$, and the tendency for a learner to solve an item depends only on the dot product of those vectors.
-Thus, a learner has greater chance to solve items correlated with its ability vector, and asking a question brings information in the direction of its item vector.
+Thus, a learner has greater chance to solve items correlated with its ability vector, and asking a question brings information in the direction of its item vector.\nomenclature{TRIM}{théorie de la réponse à l'item multidimensionnelle}

 \def\R{\textbf{R}}